ResiSense/ResiSense.github.io/DEV-WIKI.md

 > [!NOTE]
 > **Navigating to `.../<page>` does not automatically serve `.../<page>.html` and you will see an error.
 Please manually append `.html` to the URL.
 This issue only affect the test site and not the live site.**

-Live reloading should be enabled so that changes to the source code are automatically reflected in the browser after running `npm run dev-build`.
+Live reloading should be enabled so that changes to the source code are automatically reflected in the browser after running `npm run dev`.
 You can also refresh manually if live reloading fails.

 > [!TIP]
 > The `test` folder is not tracked by Git and can be deleted or modified at any time without consequence.
 Feel free to use it as a sandbox to test stuff with!